Glitzyken/Pig-Game/README.md

 - A player looses his ENTIRE score when he rolls two 6 in a row.
 After that, it's the next player's turn
 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

+# Contribution

+Feel free to add more game rules (js features) and looks (css style) to the game.😎